keithdunnett/sgminer-recipes/README.md

 This is a collection of scripts and utilities intended to ease the use of sgminer under Linux, pitched at small and medium scale home miners who don't want substantial infrastructure to manage a few mining rigs, as well as those still debating whether to run mining operations under Linux.
+Probably nothing new here for seasoned Linux users.
 It's not a polished repository of code, rather some scripts, notes, tips, tricks and quasi-tutorials that seek to work with what we've got.
 There's no Makefile and no install script; to install a scripts into /usr/local/bin so you can run it like any other program, just copy it there with cp (assuming you checked the files out from git, which preserves the permissions).
 If you downloaded a script with curl or wget, you can make it executable with `chmod 700 /path/to/file`.

 You are advised to READ the scripts and MODIFY them to your purposes; the GPU temperature management uses what I consider sane settings for my Sapphire Nitro RX480 cards but that doesn't mean they'll be